Heitor Pereira

-Heitor Teixeira Pereira ([ejˈtoʁ tejˈʃejɾɐ peˈɾejɾɐ]) (born November 29, 1960), or Heitor TP, is a Brazilian composer, songwriter, musician, arranger, and record producer.
+Heitor Teixeira Pereira ([ejˈtoʁ tejˈʃejɾɐ peˈɾejɾɐ]) (born 29 November 1960), or Heitor TP, is a Brazilian composer.
 In his career, Pereira has recorded with the band Simply Red and several famous musicians, such as Elton John, Rod Stewart, k.d. lang, Milton Nascimento, and Jack Johnson; and currently works as a film score composer, as well as a musician at Hans Zimmer's studio, he is best known for being the composer of the Despicable Me franchise.
 Although primarily a guitarist, he also provided backing vocals live for the Simply Red song "Thrill Me".
+He also collaborates with film directors Chris Renaud, Pierre Coffin, Kyle Balda, Raja Gosnell, and Cal Brunker.

-In 1994, he released a solo album in the UK called Heitor TP, which featured guest appearance from Mick Hucknall on the track "Manchester".
+In 1994, he released a solo album in the United Kingdom called Heitor TP, which featured guest appearance from Mick Hucknall on the track "Manchester".
 Heitor left Simply Red to concentrate on his solo career.
-He played guitar and composed additional music for soundtracks like Gladiator, Mission: Impossible 2, The Road to El Dorado, Pearl Harbor, I Am Sam, Spirit: Stallion of the Cimarron, Rango, Madagascar and Madagascar: Escape 2 Africa.
+He played guitar and composed additional music for soundtracks like Gladiator, Mission: Impossible 2, The Road to El Dorado, Pearl Harbor, I Am Sam, Spirit: Stallion of the Cimarron, Madagascar, Madagascar: Escape 2 Africa, Rango, and Cowboys & Aliens.

 In 2003, Pereira contributed the song "Remember Me" for the soundtrack for Something's Gotta Give.

 In 2006, Heitor Pereira won a Grammy Award for 'Best Instrumental Arrangement Accompanying a Vocalist' on a version of the song "What Are You Doing the Rest of Your Life?" by Chris Botti and Sting.

-In 2011, he played guitar on the soundtrack of the film, Cowboys & Aliens.